 There honestly aren’t many platforms which can be placed in the same league as LocalBitcoins when it comes to buying and selling of Bitcoins.

-We would cover the exact steps on how to sell Bitcoins, but before that let us just list down some points on why LocalBitcoins being listed as the best option:
+We would cover the exact steps on how to sell Bitcoins, but before that here are a couple key-points about the platform:

 - Deal with real people, and not a bot or algorithm: Even though it slightly increases the chances of being scammed as compared to dealing with an automated bot, it offers far more options and liberty as compared to a what a computer program would offer you.